María Isabel Rodríguez (government official): Academic career

 In 1967, she was appointed Dean of the Faculty of Medicine of the University of El Salvador, a position she held until 1971.
 She left El Salvador in 1972 after the university faced military intervention (part of the run-up to the Salvadoran Civil War).

 From 1972 to 1994, Rodríguez worked as a consultant for the Pan American Health Organization/World Health Organization, supporting the Representative Office in developing teaching and research centres, as well as health and science programs, in Latin American countries, including Mexico, the Dominican Republic, and Venezuela.
 From 1985 to 1994, she worked as a consultant for the International Health Training Program, based in Washington, D.C.

 In 1994, Rodríguez returned to the University of El Salvador as an advisor and professor in the Faculty of Medicine.
 Over the course of her career, she authored over one hundred publications in the fields of biomedicine, medical education, international health, primary health care, and university policy.

 In 1999, she was elected rector of the university, a position she held until 2007.
 She was the first woman to hold this position.

+In 2015, she was a founding member of the Pan-American Academy of the History of Medicine, established at the University of Costa Rica.
+Since then, she has served on its board of directors as Honorary Vice President for the Central America and Caribbean Section.

 Awards and honours

 In 2015, the Pan American Health Organization/World Health Organization named her a Public Health Hero of the Americas, their highest distinction.
 She has been awarded honorary doctorates from at least 12 universities, including the University of Guadalajara and Central American University.

+María Isabel Rodríguez was featured in Shaping The World, an art exhibition of artistic photography by Theo Chalmers in which the Pan American Health Organization presents artistic photos of public health leaders who seized research for health to improve health and health equity.
+Her photo is available here.